-Reusing is defined as a way(s) to reduce the resource usage and increase the efficiency via deduplicating data or computations that share a certain level of similarity.
-Historically, reusing (\eg in form of caching) has been a fundamental approach to achieve software and hardware efficiency.
+Reusing is defined as a way(s) to reduce resource usage and increase efficiency via deduplicating data or computations that share a certain level of similarity.
+Historically, reusing (\eg in form of caching) has been a fundamental approach to achieving software and hardware efficiency.
 In this section, we study reusing in the context of serverless computing and describe how it can be potentially advantageous for both cloud providers and users.
-Then, we explore a wide-variety of techniques to carry out computational reuse in the serverless context.
+Then, we explore a wide variety of techniques to carry out computational reuse in the serverless context.
 A summary of these techniques is shown in Figure~\ref{fig:ReuseApprox}.